-The MFS recruits on a needs basis and it is not known when the next recruitment for full time firefighters will occur.
-Please monitor this website for any updates.
+The MFS recruits on a needs basis.
+Please monitor this website regularly for updates.

-Care has been taken to ensure that this website provides you with all the information you will require.
-We therefore ask that you please ensure that you have read all the information provided.
+Care has been taken to ensure that this website provides you with as much information as possible regarding the Firefighter Recruitment and Selection process.
+To assist us with handling the volume of enquiries received regarding Firefighter recruitment, we ask that you please read all of the information provided.